Have you looked at your goldfish recently and thought that it looked a different color?

 Read on to find out why goldfish change color…

-The main reasons that goldfish color changes are:
+The main reasons that your goldfish may have changed color are:

 - Maturing to adulthood – goldfish are actually brown when they’re born, and develop their adult color later!